taichi-dev/taichi/docs/snode.rst

     :parameter snode: (SNode) parent node where the child is derived from
     :parameter indices: (Index or Indices) indices used for this node
-    :parameter shape: (scalar or tuple) shape the field of vectors
+    :parameter shape: (scalar or tuple) shape of the field
     :return: (SNode) the derived child node

     The following code places a 1-D field of size ``3``: